yostane/lectures/docs/blog/posts/javamoco.md

 Virtual threads are soft or lightweight threads that are managed by the JVM.
 They use less memory than platform threads (the ones provided by the OS) and are more efficient for tasks that spend much of their time waiting.
-This means that virtual threads are more efficient for I/O-bound tasks such as network or file I/O.
+This means that virtual threads are more efficient for I/O-bound tasks such as network or file I/O and less efficient for compute intensive tasks, like computing the n-th prime number.
+In that case, platform threads must be used.

-It is possible to have many more virtual threads than platform threads which is capped due to OS and hardware limitations.
+It is possible to have many more virtual threads than platform threads which are capped due to OS and hardware limitations.
-On the other hand, platform threads are more efficient for CPU-bound tasks.

-A virtual thread needs to run over at least over platform thread, also named case a carrier thread.
+A virtual thread needs to run over at least one platform thread, also named a carrier thread in that case.
 A carrier thread can also host one or multiple virtual threads.
-The JDK provides

 The following code snippets creates a virtual thread, with `Thread.ofPlatform()`, a platform thread, with `Thread.ofVirtual()` and each prints its information: